wasdthedebugger/prive/README.md

 The Official predecessor/ only child of Drive Kas.
 A hero we didnt deserve, but has to become one due to college pressure.

-clone the repo to start.
+clone the repo and create a folder: uploads in the parent directory to start.

 Pass: abc for loging in to the dashboard.